kamaltherocky/consul-cluster-setup/README.md

 - Add support for additional providers like AWS, Openstack
 - Add support for taking the Cluster Size and number of Agents
 - Optimize the code to use the above data rather than being static
+- Add Test Cases to run on the cluster